atarimoein/QGALookUpTable/README.md

 4 Rotation.cs : this class is proposed lookup table for QGA base of qutrit 5 Update.cs : use to generate next population

+In Fitness.cs, the Calc_Function method must be modify depends of test function In Initail.cs, chromosome size in Initial_QuantumPopulation method must be modify depends of test function PopulationSize can be set in Program.cs
+Angles of rotation gate can be set in Update.cs we use one angle for all rotation gate, this angle is a variable named LookUpTable_Qutrit_Teta